JeroenSchols/COMSET-GISCUP/ConceptDoc.md

 # GISCUP 2020 Concept Design
 ## Background
 In 2020 GISCUP will build upon GISCUP 2019.
-Specifically GISCUP 2020 extends the original, several new twists:
+Specifically GISCUP 2020 extends the original, with several new twists:

-* Management of an entire fleet of taxis, i.e. a user provided **`Fleet Manager`** that determines an empty taxi's cruising path, assigns customers to taxi's, directs the taxi to pick-up and to drop-off.
+* **Management of an entire fleet of taxis**, i.e. a contestant-provided **`Fleet Manager`** that determines an empty taxi's cruising path, assigns customers to taxi's, directs the taxi to pick-up and to drop-off.
+The manager will control the agent at a more granular level than in 2019.
-* Dynamic Travel Times.
+* **Dynamic Travel Times**.
 The travel time through each segment can vary probabilistically as a function of time-of-day and is determined by a traffic model.
 * Failures.
 Taxis may fail at any time. _**UNDER DISCUSSION**_